ngs-docs/angus/howe-ncbi.rst

 ================================================
-So you want to get some sequencing data in NCBI?
+So you want to get some sequencing data out of NCBI?
 ================================================

 This is a set of tutorials for working with the NCBI and MG-RAST databases -- s\